Alex-Mdau/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes the owner and the group owner
+This script changes the owner and the group owner respectively